Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

 Join an industry association or networking group

-If your business and family demands mean it isn't easy for you to get out and about, out virtual networking group I'm a small business owner in Western Australia is also a good place to share ideas and seek feedback in a supportive environment.
+If your business and family demands mean it isn't easy for you to get out and about, our virtual networking group I'm a small business owner in Western Australia is also a good place to share ideas and seek feedback in a supportive environment.

 Learn something new